raspberrypilearning/retraining-model/en/step_2.md

 ![The 'File' menu in Google Colab, with 'Save a copy in Drive' highlighted.](images/dog_prediction_original.png)

-There are a couple of dog breeds in there, but most of the model's perferred classifications aren't very good!
+There are a couple of dog breeds in there, but most of the model's preferred classifications aren't very good!
 That's why you're going to improve it!

 --- task ---
 Remove the call to `predict_with_old_model`.
 You only needed it for testing.